 When was the last time your gas system had a pressure test done?
-If you have any concerns about safety whether for your home or for your caravan or RV please contact me at any time.
+If you think you can smell gas or have any safety or compliance concerns or the gas company will no longer deliver your gas then please contact me at any time.
 Be safe, not sorry!

 Caravan and RV safety

 The copper pipework, hoses and flared joints on your recreational vehicle can take quite a beating as you travel around Australia.,especially if you take the less worn road.
 Add to this, normal expansion and contraction and you can understand that occasionally things can work loose.
 Not to scare you.
 It's highly unlikely that you would ever have such a bad leak that would be at risk of explosion but there is no such thing as a safe leak with propane gas.
 Not only that, who wants to pay for their gas to slowly seep away under the van?